 Their effectiveness, level of customer support, detailed periodic reports and their dedication to spread consciousness around the issue.

-Would you reccomend Smart Publishing Protection’s service to other publishing houses?
+Would you recommend Smart Publishing Protection’s copyright protection service to other publishing houses?

 Certainly.
 In a situation like the current one, regardless of laws, I believe that publishing houses need help from professionals who are able to fight back (using the same level of technology) against those who intend to illegally collect profit at the hands of the hard work of many professionals.

-Do you want to know if your publications are being pirated online?
+Do you want to know if your editorial content is being pirated online?

 Interview: Valentín J. Alejandrez, Associated Partner and Publishing Manager in CINTER